 5 Top World Heritage Sites in India You Should Visit Once

 UNESCO identifies such heritage sites, whether holding a cultural or natural significance, throughout the globe.
-In India too, UNESCO has identified as many as 35 different World Heritage Sites.
-Among these, 27 sites define cultural importance, whereas 8 sites represent natural importance.
+In India too, UNESCO has recognized as many as 35 different World Heritage Sites.
+Among these, 27 sites define cultural importance, whereas eight sites represent of natural significance.

 If you are an ardent traveler who desires to explore the diverse culture of India, you should try to visit each of these World Heritage Sites in India.